thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 ## Asynchronous messaging

 As mentioned earlier, a cube bundles its code and data (state).
 This makes the cube state isolated from that of other cubes.
 Users interact with cubes by sending *ingress messages*.
 Cubes may also interact with other cubes by sending messages to other cubes on the same or different subnets.
 We collectively refer to messages sent to cubes, either by users or other cubes, as *messages* or *cube messages*.
 Each message can lead to the execution of cube smart contract code and the change of (replicated) cube state.
 Messages sent to cubes are *asynchronous*: when a message is sent, the sender is not blocked by this operation, but can perform other computations until the response to the message is received.
 In most other blockchains, smart contract invocation is synchronous, i.e., a call to another smart contract is blocking, and there is one global state.
 This asynchronous messaging and isolated cube state results in a "loose coupling" between different cubes and subnets.
 The secure asynchronous cross-subnet (XNet) messaging between cubes and the resulting loose coupling of subnets are key principles that unlock the scalability of the BIG by means of adding new subnets: the state of each cube on a subnet can only be changed through asynchronous messages to the cube and thus cubes on the same or different subnets may execute concurrently.
-In terms of the programming model, asynchronous communication is a major difference between the BIG and most other blockchains; however, it is the key to achieving unprecedented scalability.

 ## Core BigFile